Withdrawal from Courses or from the College

 Important Things to Know Before Deciding to Withdraw

-Unless there is an emergency, you should use some time between 9/15/17 and 11/10/17 (aka “Withdrawal Period”) to consider the reason(s) why you wish/need to withdraw from your course(s) and weigh the pros and cons of doing so.
+Unless there is an emergency, you should use the "Withdrawal Period" to consider the reason(s) why you wish/need to withdraw from your course(s) and weigh the pros and cons of doing so.
 There is ample time to reach out, see a counselor, talk to your professor, seek tutoring or other support services, and make an informed decision as to whether or not to withdraw - one that will not affect you negatively in the future.

 Some Facts about Withdrawing